abhishiek2002/abhishiek2002/README.md

 ## About Me
 - 🔭 I’m currently working on some projects that are public in my other repositories
+- Check my projects and other repositories [here](https://github.com/abhishiek2002?tab=repositories).
-- 🌱 I’m currently learning data science in machine learning
+- 🌱 I’m currently learning data science with machine learning
 - 👯 I’m looking to collaborate on python developing
-- 💬 Ask me about

 ## Skills
 - Programming Languages: